-- 3.6.1 Blood samples submitted for alcohol analysis are collected in 10-mL graystoppered blood vials containing sodium fluoride (100 mg), preservative, and potassium oxalate (20 mg), anticoagulant.
+- 3.6.1 Blood samples submitted for alcohol analysis are typically collected in 10-mL gray-stoppered blood vials containing sodium fluoride (100 mg), preservative, and potassium oxalate (20 mg), anticoagulant.
 Standard 0.25% sodium fluoride and 0.20% potassium oxalate vials may also be used.
 Any deviation from expected sample vial conditions will be handled as follows: - 3.6.1.1.
-Blood from purple, green, blue, and gold topped tubes will be transferred to a new gray-topped vial prior to analysis. - 3.6.1.1.1.
-The vial and case notes must document the transfer. - 3.6.1.2.
+The color of the stopper will be documented in the case notes for any color other than gray. - 3.6.1.2.
 Clotted samples will be homogenized with a tissue grinder prior to analysis. - 3.6.1.2.1.
 Homogenization it will be documented in the case notes. - 3.6.1.3.
 Samples from serum separator/plasma vials will not be analyzed. - 3.6.2.
 Second void urine samples submitted for alcohol analysis are collected (no sooner than twenty minutes after first voiding the bladder) and placed into bottles containing approximately 0.9 grams of sodium fluoride.
 Any deviation from expected sample bottle conditions will be handled as follows: - 3.6.2.1.
 Second void samples received in containers not containing sodium fluoride will have sodium fluoride added. - 3.6.2.1.1.
 The container and notes must document the addition of the preservative. - 3.6.2.2.
 Samples not indicating first or second void will be treated as a first void sample and will not be analyzed. - 3.6.2.3.
 Samples labeled as first void will not be analyzed.